Introduction to ZIP Archives

 C# ZIP Library

-The Aspose.ZIP for .NET is a robust API designed for zipping and unzipping files and folders within .NET applications.
-It offers features such as AES encryption to secure your files within ZIP archives.
+The Aspose.ZIP for .NET is a powerful API tailored for zipping and unzipping files and folders within .NET applications.
+It features AES encryption to secure your files within ZIP archives.
 You can easily install the API from NuGet or download the binaries from the Downloads section.

 Create a ZIP Archive in C#